-In Subsection~\ref{sec-genfold}, we defined and studied the structure of a specific \hdm, which we called a higher Bowen-Series map (see Definition~\ref{higher_bs_def}).
-The canonical extension of a higher Bowen-Series map has the additional property of being injective on each connected component of $\partial R\setminus \partial D$.
+In Section~\ref{sec-fold}, we defined and studied the structure of a specific \hdm, which we called a higher Bowen-Series map (see Definition~\ref{higher_bs_def}).
+The canonical extension of a higher Bowen-Series map has the additional property of being injective on each connected component of $\partial R\setminus \partial D$ (here we consider the boundary in the closed disk $\overline{\D}$).
 As we shall see next, this property characterizes higher Bowen-Series maps among all higher degree maps without folding.
 Recall that for a piecewise Fuchsian map $A$, the group $\Gamma_A$ is the Fuchsian group generated by the pieces of $A$.